MakerFaireOrlando/mfo-static-website/_exhibits/2023-megan-orussells-book-booth.md

 website: "https://www.meganorussell.com/thebooks"
 maker:
   name: "Megan O'Russell"
   description: "My name is Megan O'Russell.
-I am an epic and young adult fantasy author with twenty-nine books across eight series, and I would be very interested in having a booth where I could share my books with the Maker Faire community.
+I am an epic and young adult fantasy author with twenty-nine books across eight series.

 In addition to being an author, I am also an advocate for the Indie Author community and dedicated to helping new authors begin their path to publication.

-Thank you for your consideration, and I hope to see you at the Maker Faire, Megan O'Russell"
+I hope to see you at the Maker Faire!
+~Megan"
   image-primary: /assets/images/exhibit-images/23-146-maker-megan-orussells-book-booth-ink-worlds-press-logo-c2-1-medium.png
   website: https://www.meganorussell.com/
   twitter: https://www.twitter.com/MeganORussell